 When considering the aggregate of the trade of all Member States, the single European market remains the major export destination and source of imports for sporting goods (see Figure 4 and Figure 5).

-In 2018, the most common destination for sporting goods exported from the EU (export extra-EU) were the Cayman Islands (23.7 %), the United Kingdom (16.0 %) and United States (15.4 %) - more than half of sporting goods exports went to these three countries (see Figure 8).
-All exports of sporting goods to the Cayman Islands were basically reduced to the 'boats and water sport equipment' category.
-A significant percentage of this type of goods (mainly luxury yachts) was also exported to the United States, accounting for more than half of exports of sporting goods to this destination.
-The relative significance of the Cayman Islands as an export market for EU sporting goods doubled between 2013 and 2018, increasing from 10.2 % to 23.7 %, while both the United Kingdom and the United States remained at the same level.
+In 2019, the most common destination for sporting goods exported from the EU-27 (export extra-EU-27) were the Cayman Islands (19.6 %), the United Kingdom (15.8 %) and United States (15.4 %) - more than half of sporting goods exports went to these three countries (see Figure 8).
+All exports of sporting goods to the Cayman Islands were basically reduced to the ’boats and water sport equipment’ category.
+A significant percentage of this type of goods (mainly luxury yachts) was also exported to the United States, accounting for more than half of exports of sporting goods to this destination, while the exports to the UK involved mainly sports footwear.
+The Cayman Islands' share for exports of EU-27 sporting goods was in 2019 almost two and a half times its share in 2014, increasing from 7.9 % to 19.6 %, while the United Kingdom share fell by 1.6 percentage points and the United States increased by 1.9 percentge points.

-Figure 9 shows the ten main partners for imports of sporting goods.
-In 2018, one third of sporting goods were imported into the European Union from China (33.0 %), 12.5 % from Vietnam and 12.4 % from the United Kingdom - these three countries accounted for more than an half of the total EU imports for sporting goods.
-The share for China was lower in 2018 than in 2013 (33.0 % compared with 38.4 %), while Vietnam more than doubled its share (from 6.6 % in 2013 to 12.5 % in 2018).
-The United Kingdom also registered a growth (from 9.7 % to 12.4 %).
+Figure 9 shows the ten main EU-27 partners for imports of sporting goods.
+In 2019, almost one third of sporting goods were imported into the European Union from China (29.7 %), 16.6 % from the United Kingdom and 11.8 % from Vietnam - these three countries accounted for more than an half of the total EU imports for sporting goods.
+The share for China was lower in 2019 than in 2014 (29.7 % compared with 36.1 %), while the share of the United Kingdom grew by 7.1 percentage points (from 9.5 % in 2014 to 16.6 % in 2019) and Vietnam also registered a growth (from 8.0 % to 11.8 %).

 Source data for tables and graphs